Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 	- `cc -Wall -Wextra -Werror -D Buffer_size=42 <files>.c`

 5. 🔹 Recall, calling `read()` in a loop on a file will overwrite the same buffer each time it stores the new bytes of characters read.
-	- We need a solution for this, e.g. we create a `static variable` called `stash` so that the previously read bytes are not lost/overwritten.
+	- We need a solution for this, e.g. we create a `static variable` called `stash` so that the previously read bytes are stored in here, and not lost/overwritten.

 6. 🔹 We need `get_next_line()` to retrieve a line that ends with a `\n`.
 	- This means, we will need to check in our `stash` (what's been read) if a `\n` has been encountered.